Released On 10th Aug 2017

 Two-way radios in healthcare organisations

-Radios provide instant communication in voice or data to individuals, departments or groups, offering a practical and reliable solution in almost any healthcare environment, from GP surgeries and health centres to hospitals, care homes and mobile health professionals.
+Radios provide instant communication in voice or data to individuals, departments or groups, offering a practical and reliable solution in almost any healthcare environment.
+This can include GP surgeries and health centres, hospitals, care homes and mobile health professionals.

 What benefits do two-way radios bring to healthcare facilities?

-• Reliable coverage: Two-way radios are an extremely reliable method of communication; when smartphones and Wi-Fi enabled devices may be disabled by dead zones, patchy mobile phone coverage, network overloads and breaks in service, radios continue to provide comprehensive coverage.
+- Reliable coverage: Two-way radios are an extremely reliable method of communication; when smartphones and Wi-Fi enabled devices may be disabled by dead zones, patchy mobile phone coverage, network overloads and breaks in service, radios continue to provide reliable coverage across your site.

-• Effective deployment: Radio systems allow management and key personnel to coordinate and maximise operational efficiency across multiple teams, potentially in multiple buildings, across a wide site.
+- Effective deployment: Radio systems allow management and key staff to coordinate and coordinate teams and speed up response across multiple teams, potentially in multiple buildings, across a wide site.

-• Instant communication: Delays with dial-time and ring-time on traditional devices, even smartphones, can significantly undermine urgent communications.
+- Instant communication: Delays with dial-time and ring-time on traditional devices, even smartphones, can significantly undermine urgent communications.
 Two-way radios instantly relay critical information and updates at the push of a button to an individual or a group channel.
-This facilitates swift responses to emergencies or organisational needs.
+This helps teams respond faster to emergencies or hospital needs.

 Radios for smaller sites: care homes, surgeries and medical centres